BMW M440i Gran Coupe Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a BMW M440i Gran Coupe are $2,146 a year for full coverage insurance.
-Comprehensive insurance costs around $450 a year, collision costs $890, and liability is $588.
-Buying just liability costs around $664 a year, with insurance for high-risk drivers costing $4,670 or more.
-16-year-old drivers pay the highest rates at $7,966 a year or more.
+U.S. average insurance rates for a BMW M440i Gran Coupe are $2,146 a year for full coverage.
+Comprehensive insurance costs around $450 each year, collision insurance costs $890, and liability costs $588.
+Buying just liability costs as little as $664 a year, and insurance for high-risk drivers costs $4,670 or more.
+Teens pay the highest rates at up to $7,966 a year.

 Average premium for full coverage: $2,146